Syslifters/sysreptor/docs/docs/setup/configuration.md

 SECRET_KEY="TODO-change-me-Z6cuMithzO0fMn3ZqJ7nTg0YJznoHiJXoJCNngQM4Kqzzd3fiYKdVx9ZidvTzqsm"
 ```

+If you renew the Django secret key, all existing sessions terminate and links for setting new passwords (e.g., from password reset emails) are invalidated.

 ### Data Encryption at Rest
 Encrypt data at rest by configuring an encryption key.
 This will encrypt sensitive data in your database and files uploaded in your notes (~~except images~~, images are also encrypted).